 - Would I be comfortable if my decision were reported on the front page of a newspaper?

 If you are still not sure what to do, speak up and get the advice and guidance you need.
 Keep asking questions until you are certain you are doing the appropriate thing.

 Each of us is responsible for acting ethically in the conduct of our company’s business activities.>

 Our company is responsible for implementing our ethics and compliance program, updating and distributing this Code, and making other resources available to employees.
 We will provide information to help all employees understand and live up to our code by offering:

 All conversations, calls, and reports made in good faith will be taken seriously.
-Our company will investigate all reported concerns – promptly and as confidentially as possible and resolve those concerns appropriately.
+Our company will investigate all reported concerns as promptly and as confidentially as possible and resolve those concerns appropriately.
 If, after investigation, we find that the Code has been violated, we will take appropriate action, which may include notifying the appropriate governmental agency, instituting disciplinary action, and/or implementing system-wide changes.
-Not only must we deal with an individual situation where our Code was not followed, but we must also take action, as needed, so that similar problems do not reoccur.
+Not only must we deal with an individual situation where our Code was not followed, but we must also take action as needed so that similar problems do not reoccur.